Have You Seen My Sister Evelyn?: Music video

-The official live-action/animated music video for "Have You Seen My Sister Evelyn?", released in 2011, was directed by Hoku Uchiyama.
+The official live-action/animated music video for "Have You Seen My Sister Evelyn?", released in 2011, was the first music video directed by Hoku Uchiyama.
 The video depicts the Evelyns, portrayed in live-action by Lexi and Nikki Ibrahim, creating drawings on a foggy window that come to life in the style of rubber hose animation.
 Alongside Uchiyama, the video's production team included producer and lead animator Adam Bolt, digital composite artists Michael Scott and Travis Gorman, and producers Matt Miller and Erich Lochner of production company Vanishing Angle.

 To create the desired effect for the video, the filming crew tested how to film condensation on glass for several weeks.
 On the day of shooting, the camera was unable to adequately capture footage of the condensation, so the crew improvised a solution using water and dulling spray, which they later reproduced digitally.
 The animation was then added on top of the layer of condensation, which was itself on top of a layer of live-action footage of the Ibrahim sisters as the Evelyns.
 Scott and Gorman used the software Nuke for compositing, and Mocha for motion tracking; Bolt and a team of animators created the animation frame-by-frame.

 The video won the award for Best Music Video at the 2012 Byron Bay International Film Festival.